meilisearch/specifications/text/0096-auto-batching.md

 ## 1. Summary

-Meilisearch can automatically group consecutive asynchronous `documentsAddition` or `documentsPartial` tasks for the same index via an automatic batching mechanism.
+Meilisearch can automatically group consecutive asynchronous `documentAddition` or `documentPartial` tasks for the same index via an automatic batching mechanism.

 The user can enable this auto-batching behavior through various command flag options.